 Agent Orange Day - August 19th 2023

-On behalf of the Vietnam Veterans of America Chapter 126 in New York City, we hope you are safe, well, and looking forward to a great summer.
+On behalf of the Vietnam Veterans of America Chapter 126 in New York City, we hope you are safe, well, and enjoying a great summer.

 We are requesting your participation in an important remembrance event that we hope will heighten the awareness efforts regarding Agent Orange's seriously deadly toxin exposure that was used by our military during the Vietnam War

 This August 10th marks the 62nd anniversary of the first use of Agent Orange in the Vietnam War.

 The goal of the Agent Orange Day event is threefold.

 Next, to comfort, support, and assist, those who suffering or have lost a husband, child, father, grandfather, relative, or friend to the illnesses they developed from Agent Orange.
 We are here to help them find some peace from their grief and sorrow.

 The average person does not know what Agent Orange is.
 After the Vietnam War, it took our government years to recognize that there was a link between Agent Orange and its devastating health effects on our soldiers.
 And now with an increasing number of service members returning home from the Middle East citing illnesses, we can’t make that same tragic mistake again by failing to identify the devastating health effects associated with Burn Pits and other Airborne Hazards.

-Lastly, the public and our leaders must know that the Agent Orange, Burn Pits, and other toxic Airborne Hazzard issues must be brought back to the public's attention, and more serious research must be done to combat these illnesses before they claim more veteran’s lives.
+Lastly, the public and our leaders must know that the Agent Orange, Burn Pits, and other toxic Airborne Hazzard issues must be brought back to the public's attention More serious research must be done to combat these illnesses before they claim more veteran’s lives.
 We need to make sure that toxic chemicals and the use of burn pits will never be used by our military ever again.

 Please respond as soon as possible.
 We need and look forward to your participation.